parsiya/parsiya.net/content/post/2017-12-29-ssh-harvester-go.markdown

 **If you want to verify the certificate, this is the place**.

-<a name="question"></a>
+<a name="%7E%7Equestion%7E%7E-solved"></a>
-##### Question!!!!
+##### ~~Question!!!!~~ Solved
-Help me if you can.
+~~Help me if you can.
 I don't like returning unnamed functions like this.
 But unless I create global variables, I need to be able to access `s *SSHServer` inside `certCallback` to populate it.
-The function type is strict so I cannot add arguments.
+The function type is strict so I cannot add arguments.~~

-I think defining the inside function as a method will work.
+~~I think defining the inside function as a method will work.
 Am I write?
 Wrong?
-Please let me know if you know the answer.
+Please let me know if you know the answer.~~

+Method is the way to go or just use anonymous functions.
+I don't like them but there's nothing wrong with using one.

 <a name="hostkeyfallback"></a>
 ### HostKeyFallback